-Each of the following constitutes an "Event of Default" under the State Resolution:
+Each of the following constitutes an "Event of Default" under the Authorizing Resolution:

-• payment of the principal of or interest on any of the Series 2016A Notes is not made on the Series 2016A Notes Maturity Date; or

-• the State fails to perform or observe any of the covenants, agreements or conditions contained in the State Resolution or in the Series 2016A Notes and such failure continues for 15 days after receipt of written notice thereof by the State Treasurer from any Owner of any of the Series 2016A Notes.
+- Payment of the principal of or interest on any of the Series 2016A Notes is not made on the Maturity Date; - The balance credited to the Note Payment Account on June 15, 2017, is less than the principal and interest due on the Series 2016A Notes and Additional Notes, if any, on the Maturity Date; or - The State fails to observe or perform any condition, agreement or covenant contained in the Authorizing Resolution or the Series 2016A Notes and such failure continues for 15 days after receipt of written notice by the State Treasurer from any registered owner of the Series 2016A Notes.

-Upon the occurrence of any Event of Default, any Owner of the Series 2016A Notes may: (i) bring any suit, action or proceeding, at law or in equity, to collect sums due and owing on the Series 2016A Notes or to enforce and protect such Owner's rights under the State Resolution and the Series 2016A Notes; (ii) compel, to the extent permitted by law, by mandamus or otherwise, the performance by the State of any covenant in the State Resolution or the Series 2016A Notes; or (iii) examine the books and records of the State and require the State Treasurer to account for all moneys and investments constituting Pledged Revenues as if the State Treasurer were the trustee of an express trust.
+Upon the occurrence of any Event of Default, the Authorizing Resolution provides that any registered owner of the Series 2016A Notes may: (i) sue or commence an action or proceeding, at law or in equity, to collect sums due and owing on the Series 2016A Notes or to enforce and protect such registered owner's rights under the Authorizing Resolution and the Series 2016A Notes; (ii) compel, to the extent permitted by law, by mandamus or otherwise, the performance by the State of any covenant in the Authorizing Resolution or the Series 2016A Notes; or (iii) examine the books and records of the State and require the State Treasurer to account for all moneys and investments constituting the Pledged Revenues as if the State Treasurer were the trustee of an express trust.
 Neither principal of nor interest on the Series 2016A Notes may be accelerated as a consequence of any Event of Default.

-If on the Maturity Date the moneys in the Series 2016-17 Notes Repayment Account are insufficient to pay the principal of and interest on the Series 2016A Notes and any Parity Lien Notes, the State Treasurer is to ratably apply the moneys in the Series 2016-17 Notes Repayment Account to the payment of the principal and interest then due and unpaid upon the Series 2016A Notes and any Parity Lien Notes, without preference or priority of principal over interest or of interest over principal, or of any Series 2016A Note or Parity Lien Note over any other Series 2016A Note or Parity Lien Note, according to the amounts due, respectively, for principal and interest, to the persons entitled thereto without any discrimination or preference.
+If on the Maturity Date the moneys in the Note Payment Account are not sufficient to pay the principal of and interest on the Series 2016A Notes and Additional Notes, if any, the State Treasurer is to ratably apply the moneys in the Note Payment Account to the payment of the principal and interest then due and unpaid upon the Series 2016A Notes and Additional Notes, if any, without preference or priority of principal over interest or of interest over principal, or of any Series 2016A Note or Additional Notes, if any, over any other Series 2016A Note or Additional Notes, if any, according to the amounts due, respectively, for principal and interest to the persons entitled thereto without any discrimination or preference.